1964 24 Hours of Le Mans: Start

 The weather was cold but dry for the 4pm start.
 Just before the start ten spectators were seriously injured when an advertising hoarding they were on collapsed.

 Pedro Rodríguez got the best start with the NART 330 P, with a power-slide and much tyre-noise.
 His teammate, David Piper's Ferrari, burst an oil-line immediately and left a trail of oil through the Esses to where the car stopped at Tertre Rouge.
 Phil Hill had trouble starting his GT40, and was last away almost 70 seconds behind.
-Giancarlo Baghetti bought in his SEFAC Ferrari with a chronic clutch problem, losing 75 minutes and 20 laps straight up.
-Maurice Trintignant also bought in the Maserati with a lack of power – a sponge was found in an air intake.
+Giancarlo Baghetti brought in his SEFAC Ferrari with a chronic clutch problem, losing 75 minutes and 20 laps straight up.
+Maurice Trintignant also brought in the Maserati with a lack of power – a sponge was found in an air intake.

-On the second lap with the cars wary of the oil flags, Ginther got a run on the three Ferraris ahead of him and blasted past them on the Mulsanne Straight doing 7200rpm (unofficially nearly 340kp/h).
+On the second lap with the cars wary of the oil flags, Ginther got a run on the three Ferraris ahead of him and blasted past them on the Mulsanne Straight doing 7200rpm (unofficially nearly 340kph).
 Dropping back the revs to the 6500rpm prescribed by the team, he still managed to pull out a 40-second lead in the first hour covering a record 15 laps.
 He led the Ferraris of Surtees, Rodriguez, Hill and Guichet.
 Then came the Cobras of Gurney and Sears, ahead of Attwood's Ford, Barth's Porsche and Tavano's Ferrari GTO rounding out the Top-10.
 But a bad first pit-stop dropped them to second behind the Surtees Ferrari.
 Phil Hill had made a half-dozen pit-stops with the troublesome Ford until the cause was traced to a blocked carburettor left uncleaned after an engine change the night before.

 Just on 6pm, Mike Rothschild lost control of his Triumph when overtaken by a Cobra in the Dunlop Curve.
-Sliding off the road, he just missed a Hudson's NART Ferrari as he rebounded back into the middle of the road.
+Sliding off the road, he just missed Hudson's NART Ferrari as he rebounded back into the middle of the road.
 Although knocked unconscious Rothschild only suffered mild concussion.

 By dusk the Maserati had made up its two laps lost at the start and was running in third behind the SEFAC Ferraris.
 It was then delayed ten laps with ignition problems and retired before midnight with a complete electrical failure.
 Edgar Barth became the first driver to do a sub-four minute lap in a 2-litre car with his Porsche prototype, an average speed just over 200 kp/h.
 In the fifth hour, the Rodriguez/Hudson NART 330 P had to retire from 5th when it blew a head gasket.
 The unreliability expected of a new car told as the Ginther/Gregory Ford was put out after 9.30pm with the gearbox only giving first or second gear.
 Dick Attwood had already retired from 6th when he had to bail out of his Ford when its engine caught fire on the Mulsanne Straight.